Prairie Genealogy

 Training:

-• Salt Lake Institute of Genealogy—Advanced Land Records: Maps (2022); Proving Your Pedigree with DNA (2021); Pre-1837 English Research (2021); Meeting Standards Using DNA Evidence (2021); All-DNA Advanced Evidence Analysis Practicum (2020); Maryland: Researching the Old Line State (2020); Burned Counties and More: Overcoming Destroyed, Missing, or Non-Extant Records—Sources and Techniques/ Methods (2019); Nordic Research (2018); Advanced Evidence Analysis Practicum (2016)
+• Salt Lake Institute of Genealogy—Exploring Their Life: The Social History of Your Family (2024); Capitol Kin: Researching Ancestors Who Lived in Washington, D.C.
+(2023); Advanced Land Records: Maps (2022); Proving Your Pedigree with DNA (2021); Pre-1837 English Research (2021); Meeting Standards Using DNA Evidence (2021); All-DNA Advanced Evidence Analysis Practicum (2020); Maryland: Researching the Old Line State (2020); Burned Counties and More: Overcoming Destroyed, Missing, or Non-Extant Records—Sources and Techniques/ Methods (2019); Nordic Research (2018); Advanced Evidence Analysis Practicum (2016)

 • Institute for Genealogical and Historical Research—Genetics for Genealogists (2017)